spersico/prisma-migration-migrator/README.md

 Instead, from then on, the prisma-generated SQL DDL gets added into Knex migrations.

 ## How to use it
-READ THIS FIRST!
-This package doesn't need to be installed.
+READ THIS FIRST! **This package doesn't need to be installed**.
 It's a one-time setup script that will set up everything for you.

 1. **First, make sure you've got all the dependencies you need**:
   - Knex is obviously required, dotenv is recommended:
     ```bash
     npm install knex dotenv
     ```
-  - Optionally, to get the augmented knex migrations, you will need this other one:
+  - Optionally, to get the augmented knex migrations, you will need [this other package](https://github.com/spersico/prisma-diff-to-knex-migration):
     ```bash
     npm install -D prisma-diff-to-knex-migration
     ```